 He has also been commended by the country’s prime minister, and by HRH Prince Charles, and was recently awarded a medal (MBE) “for services to business” by The Queen.

-He has also shared his motivational success story to more than 27 states in 500 different conferences.
+He has also shared his motivational story of success and financial freedom to more than 27 states in 500 different conferences.

 She started the business at only four years old when she jokingly prepared a lemonade juice, placed it on a table and then started selling it to her parents and grandparents.
 When she received approval from the family that the lemonade ingredients were okay, she began to sell it to a broader market.
 The recipe was made up of honey, and bees would occasionally bite her, and that’s where the lemonade brand name came from.